-Most of us have survived homeschooling with our sanity still in check.
+Most of us have survived last years’ homeschooling with our sanity still in check.
+Well, maybe.
 Everyone is always in need of some fresh ideas to keep the kids engaged and active during these crazy times.

-Now that most schools will be starting the year at home with distance learning, these extra ideas could be helpful to break up your ‘school day’.
+Many kids are back to school, but some are still at home distance learning, these extra ideas could be helpful to break up your ‘school day’.
 Start by making a plan for your day.
 Print out a timed plan for the day or create your own.
-My oldest heads to first grade this year, so we made a clock to help him stay on track after school.
+My oldest is in virtual first grade this year, so we made a clock to help him stay on track after school.
 We love this one from redtri.com.
 Use that same idea to plan out your day and help you and the kids get done what needs done during this time.

 It’s really easy to turn on the TV in the morning and lose track of time to find out it’s noon.
 Been there, done that.
 I came across this creative sample schedule by Jessica McHale that may help your family get through the school day, when it begins again.
 We just used the clock idea above and modified it for the entire day.
 Now we just need to follow it….

 123Homeschool4me– This is a great resource with thousands of FREE printable worksheets available to print at home.
 Plus, loads of pages of instruction to prepare to homeschool and advice on planning, setting it up, etc. I especially like this list of 50 Books Kindergarteners Can Read Themselves.
 My kindergartener is sometimes reluctant to sit and read, so it’s important for me to find books that contain lots of age appropriate sight words so it doesn’t feel like a struggle for him.